Google Play Books alternatives

 2018.
 Google brings audiobooks to its Play store

-Google Play store now includes audiobooks in its offerings.
-This new feature for audiobooks is being launched in 45 countries and is available in nine languages.
-Similar to other platforms, you can listen to a preview of the audiobook directly on the Play Store.
-Moreover, audiobooks are automatically added to your family library, enabling easy sharing of your copy of "The Subtle Art of Not Giving a F*ck" with everyone in your household.
-One particularly handy feature is the integration with Google Assistant on both your phone and Google Home.
-With this integration, you can simply ask the assistant to read your book, and it will comply.
-You can also ask basic questions about the book, such as the author's identity.
-Google's pricing appears to be competitive when compared to similar offerings from Amazon.
+Google Play Store now offers audiobooks.
+This new audiobook feature is rolling out in 45 countries and nine languages.
+Similar to other platforms, you can listen to a preview of the audiobook on the Play Store and audiobooks are automatically added to your family library, allowing you to easily share your audiobook copy of “The Subtle Art of Not Giving a F*ck” with everyone in your household.
+One handy feature is its integration with Google Assistant on both your phone and Google Home.
+With this integration, you can simply ask the assistant to read your book and it will do so.
+You can also inquire about basic details of the book (“Who is the author?”).
+Google’s pricing appears to be competitive with similar offerings from Amazon.

 2017.
 Google Play Books improves reading experience

-The Google Play Books app for Android has recently undergone a significant revision, resulting in a simplified and enhanced reading experience.
-Notably, the Library page has undergone notable changes, with four out of the original five tabs being removed.
-The revised version now features two primary tabs: Shelves and Books.
-The new Shelves system showcases vibrant and visually appealing cover art, highlighting books that have yet to be started.
-Below that, you'll find books that are currently being read, followed by a row dedicated to finished books.
-All the functionalities previously provided by the removed tabs can now be accessed within the Books tab.
-This tab offers a comprehensive list of all your books, and you can utilize the filter button located at the top right corner of the page to refine the list according to your uploads, purchases, or books in the family library.
+Google Play Books app for Android has undergone a major overhaul and now streamlines the reading experience.
+The Library page has seen considerable updates, with four of the five tabs being eliminated, leaving just two: Shelves and Books.
+The new Shelves system features vibrant and engaging cover art that displays books you haven’t started reading yet, while below that are books you’re currently reading.
+The third row is reserved for books you’ve completed.
+All the functions previously found in the removed tabs are now incorporated into the Books tab.
+The old tabs were essentially filters for the books in your account.
+The new Books tab offers a comprehensive list of your books and you can use the filter button at the top right of the page to narrow the list to your uploads, purchases, or those in the family library.

 2016.
 Google Play now allows to gift e-books

-The Android app for Google Play Books has recently received a minor update, enabling users to send e-books as gifts.
-To do so, you can effortlessly proceed by selecting one of the books displayed on your homepage or within the Play Books Store, and then clicking on the three dots.
-From there, you will find an option to gift the e-book to someone who already has an account.
-Once sent, the recipient will receive an instant notification informing them of the gifted e-book, along with detailed instructions on how to access and read it within the app.
+Google Play Books has released a minor update to their Android app that enables users to gift e-books.
+To do so, you simply need to go to a book on your homepage or within the Play Books Store and tap on the three dots.
+There is an option to gift the e-book to someone with an existing account and they will receive an immediate notification that you have sent it, along with detailed instructions on how to access and read the book within the app.

 2015.
 Google Play Books makes it easier to read at night